MyDemo-Organization/programming-practice-new/src/main/java/ds/stack/README.md

   - Stack using the queue!

 - Reverse a string using Stack :white_check_mark:
-- Recursive:
+- Recursive: :white_check_mark:
-  - Reverse a stack in-place
+  - Reverse a stack in-place :white_check_mark:
-  - Sort a stack in place
+  - Sort a stack in place :white_check_mark:
-- Next greater element in an unsorted Array
+- Next greater element in an unsorted Array :white_check_mark:
 - Check if an expression has balanced parenthesis
 - Expression evaluation
   - Infix to postfix